berachain/docs/apps/core/content/learn/pol/incentives.md

 ## How To Whitelist Incentive Assets 📝

-Incentives can only be create via successful via governance proposal.
+Incentives can only be created via successful governance proposals.
 Ecosystem, users and foundation decide on proposals based on the their own due-diligence.

 Incentives assets can be either be proposed at the same time as a new Reward Vault or modified as a separate governance proposal.